Samantha Fitzgerald: Bipolar disorder

 One of Samantha's main storylines was her battle with bipolar disorder.
 The storyline required careful planning as the Neighbours production team wanted to portray the issue sensitively.
 Buchanan worked closely with mental health charity SANE Australia to carry out the relevant research.
-With their help the scriptwriters, production team and Buchanan worked to portray the illness as accurate as possible.
-Buchanan's brother, Miles, has bipolar disorder and is a spokesperson for the charity.
+With their help the scriptwriters, production team and Buchanan worked to portray the illness as accurately as possible.
+Buchanan's brother, Miles Buchanan, has bipolar disorder and is a spokesperson for the charity.
 He spoke of his delight that Neighbours decided to include such a storyline and praised it for being "gripping".
 Buchanan immediately turned to her brother when she got the role of Samantha and he helped her with her portrayal of the illness.

 Buchanan herself felt that she had done the storyline justice.
 During an interview with the charity she stated: "I think they've done a great job, the writers really did their research beforehand; they spent time with people who have bipolar disorder, and worked closely with SANE Australia.
 They haven't glossed over it."
 Neighbours' executive producer Susan Bower said that it was important to represent the character dealing with bipolar disorder accurately.
 She also said that any health condition had to be "properly researched", as they did not want to give viewers any misinformation.
 Bower added, "In the end, proper research also helps you tell the story better than making it up".